oracle/oci-ansible-modules/docs/modules/oci_ad_facts_module.rst

 .. code-block:: yaml+jinja

-    - name: Get details of all the availability domains in your tenancy
+    - name: Get details of all the availability domains in your tenancy (default configured region)
       oci_ad_facts:
         compartment_id: 'ocid1.compartment.oc1..xxxxxEXAMPLExxxxx...vm62xq'

+    - name: Get details of all the availability domains in your tenancy for a specified non-default region
+      oci_ad_facts:
+        compartment_id: 'ocid1.compartment.oc1..xxxxxEXAMPLExxxxx...vm62xq'
+        region: 'us-phoenix-1'